com-480-data-visualization/com-480-project-knn-viz/README.md

 ### Pre-processing of the data set you chose:

 The initial dataset is already quite clean and ready to be used.
+[TODO]

 ### Related work